Towards Open-World Gesture Recognition: Results

-In Figure \ref{fig:new_user_task_size}, we observe that a larger number of users increases both accuracy and forgetting metrics with finetuning and replay methods.
+For the \emph{new user} case, we observe from Figure \ref{fig:new_user_task_size} that a larger number of users increases both accuracy and forgetting metrics with finetuning and replay methods.
 In contrast, most continual learning methods such as PackNet, MAS and LWF achieve high accuracy while maintaining low forgetting measure with larger number of total users.
 This suggests that, in the \emph{new user} case, PackNet, MAS, and LwF can better transfer knowledge of old users to new users.